yboulaamane/yboulaamane.github.io/_pages/resources.md

 - [ProteinsPlus](https://proteins.plus/) - A tool designed for the identification and analysis of protein binding sites.
 It facilitates the exploration of protein-ligand interactions.
 - [PrankWeb](https://prankweb.cz/) - A web-based platform specializing in the prediction and analysis of protein binding sites.
 - [CASTp](http://sts.bioe.uic.edu/castp/index.html?2r7g) - A resource for the detection and characterization of protein binding sites.
 It offers insights into the volume and area of cavities on protein surfaces, contributing to the study of ligand binding and functional sites.
 - [CavityPlus](http://www.pkumdl.cn:8000/cavityplus/index.php#/) - A web server designed for the identification and analysis of protein cavities and binding sites.
 It provides tools for the characterization of binding pockets, assisting researchers in studying protein-ligand interactions and structure-based drug design.
+- [CaverWeb: Identification of Tunnels and Channels in Proteins and Analysis of Ligand Transport](https://loschmidt.chemi.muni.cz/caverweb/) - A tool for identifying tunnels and channels in protein structures.
+It supports the analysis of ligand transport pathways.

 ## Pharmacophore screening tools

 - [ZINCPharmer](http://zincpharmer.csb.pitt.edu/) - A web-based pharmacophore screening tool that facilitates the exploration of chemical databases.
 It aids researchers in identifying potential ligands based on pharmacophoric features.
 - [Pharmit](https://pharmit.csb.pitt.edu/) - A pharmacophore modeling and virtual screening platform.
 It enables users to define and search for pharmacophoric patterns within chemical databases, assisting in the identification of compounds with specific bioactive properties for drug development.
 - [PharmMapper](https://www.lilab-ecust.cn/pharmmapper/) - A web server designed for pharmacophore mapping with statistical methods.

+## Molecular docking

+- [OpenBabel](https://openbabel.org/index.html) - An open-source chemical toolbox designed for the interconversion of chemical file formats.
+Useful for batch preparing ligands for molecular docking.
+- [MGLTools](https://ccsb.scripps.edu/mgltools/) - A software package designed for visualization and analysis of molecular structures including preparation of protein and ligand structures.
+- [AutoDockTools](https://autodocksuite.scripps.edu/adt/) - A GUI for setting up and analyzing molecular docking simulations using the AutoDock suite.
+It provides a user-friendly environment for preparing input files and visualizing docking results.
+- [AutoDock Vina](https://vina.scripps.edu/) - A molecular docking program that efficiently predicts the binding modes of small molecules to target proteins.
+It utilizes an advanced scoring function and optimization algorithm, making it widely used for virtual screening and drug discovery.
+- [EasyDockVina2](https://github.com/S3cr3t-SDN/EasyDockVina2) - A user-friendly tool built on top of AutoDock Vina, streamlining the molecular docking process.
+It simplifies the setup of docking simulations, making it accessible to users with varying levels of expertise.
+- [AutoDock Vina web server](https://durrantlab.pitt.edu/webina/) - A web-based interface for molecular docking simulations.
+It aids in predicting the binding modes of ligands to target proteins.
+- [Smina](https://github.com/mwojcikowski/smina) - A fork of AutoDock Vina with additional features and optimizations.
+It focuses on improving scoring and minimization.
+- [Gnina](https://github.com/gnina/gnina) - A fork of Smina with integrated support for scoring and optimizing ligands using convolutional neural networks.
+- [EasyDock](https://github.com/ci-lab-cz/easydock) - A fully automated pipeline for molecular docking based on Vina with a full support of Smina and Gnina.
+- [HADDOCK](https://wenmr.science.uu.nl/haddock2.4/) - A platform used for all types of molecular docking including protein, ligand, peptide, and nucleic acid docking.

+## Molecular interaction visualization

+- [PLIP - Protein ligand interaction profiler](https://plip-tool.biotec.tu-dresden.de/plip-web/plip/index) - A tool for profiling interactions between proteins and ligands.
+It helps analyze and visualize protein-ligand interactions, providing insights into molecular binding mechanisms.
+- [LigPlot+](https://www.ebi.ac.uk/thornton-srv/software/LigPlus/) - A Java-based program that automatically generates  2D ligand-protein interaction diagrams.
+- [Discovery Studio Visualizer](https://discover.3ds.com/discovery-studio-visualizer-download) - A powerful molecular visualization tool that allows users to explore and analyze complex biological and chemical information.
+It provides an intuitive interface for visualizing molecular structures, protein-ligand interactions, and conducting various analyses.

 ## Pharmacokinetics parameters prediction tools